Lourdes Leon In Audience While Mom, Madonna, Unleashes Vulgar, Profane Rant Against President Donald J. Trump

 Madonna’s daughter, real name, Lourdes Maria Ciccone Leon, 20, is often called her mother’s “Mini-Me” for her striking resemblance to the singer.
 Lourdes Leon was among throngs of marchers in the nation’s capital Saturday to protest Trump’s presidency.

 Lourdes was seen blending in the crowd with her arms folded and focused on the stage of speakers.
-Lourdes Leon was dressed casually in a varsity letterman jacket, the March badge and a pair of sunglasses in her pocket.
+Lourdes Leon was dressed casually in a varsity letterman jacket, the March badge, and a pair of sunglasses in her pocket.

 #Madonna‘s explicit speech #LourdesLeon spotted in Mom’s speech at the Women’s March in #WashingtonD.C. on #Saturday pic.twitter.com/40hiQrc9uT